gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

     (g)]

 b) Population density
-- Clip the tentative study area using **_Clipper_** tool available in extraction option of Raster menu [refer to 4.1 (d)]
+- Clip the tentative study area using the **_Clipper_** tool available in the extraction option of the Raster menu [refer to 4.1 (d)]
-- Reproject data into the selected projected coordinate system and set preferred spatial resolution which should be same as the land cover dataset.
+- Reproject data into the selected projected coordinate system and set the preferred spatial resolution, which should be the same as the land cover dataset.
 Select the cubic convolution as a resampling method. [refer to 4.1 (f)]
 - Finally, clip the raster layer within the study area administrative boundary [refer to 4.1 (g)]